bruces12/Coursera_Capstone/README.md

 # Coursera_Capstone
-this will mainly be sued for my coursera capstone
+this will mainly be used for my coursera capstone